 - concerns about carers’ welfare

 - Lasting Power of Attorney and Advance Care Planning (we don’t advise but are informed about these options to support participants’ discussions).

 Mediation is suitable for situations involving two people or a group.
-All that is required is that those involved want to resolve the difficulties, are willing to give mediation a try.
+All that is required is that those involved want to resolve the difficulties, and are willing to give mediation a try.
 We are familiar with the UK frameworks on safeguarding and on mental capacity.

 Perhaps the issue has recurred, escalated or reached a stalemate.
 There may be a breakdown of communication, or a number of people involved who need to be brought together.
 Or there may be difficulty agreeing a single person that everyone can trust or who has the skills to help sort things out.

 These are the kinds of circumstances where an independent elder mediator is very helpful.

 Mediation is at its most effective before things escalate or become entrenched.
 However, it can achieve progress even in long-standing conflicts.

 Mediation is an informal process.
 The mediators take people through a step by step process to work out a mutually acceptable way forward.